Thiagolourenco/create-interface-bank-react-native/README.md

 I'm developing this project, to put into practice the development of UI interfaces, and improve my github showing my work

+* Note: I did not have full access to the design of the application, I only had visual access, that is, some screens do not agree with the designer.
+The more I tried to get as close as possible.

 ## 🎨 Layout

 The application layout is available at this link below.